 PINS (Person in Need of Supervision) Diversion is a short-term and voluntary program.
-A youth may qualify if he/she is exhibiting one or all of the following: truancy, drug and alcohol use, or incorrigible and ungovernable behaviors.
+A youth may qualify if he/she is exhibiting one or all of the following: truancy, drug and alcohol use, or ungovernable behaviors and habitually disobedient.

 The Diversion unit will assess what community services are available and what would be most appropriate to address the issues identified.